yuvalmGS/gigaspaces-wiki-jekyll/xap97/synchronous-replication.markdown

 </os-core:space>
 {% endhighlight %}

+{% note %}
-{% exclamation %} Splitting large batches into smaller chunks is not supported for transactional operations.
+Splitting large batches into smaller chunks is not supported for transactional operations.
+{%endnote%}